Natural statistics for spectral samples: Spectral -statistics

 \section{Spectral $k$-statistics}

-Tukey \cite{Tukey1} introduced the multi-index $k$-statistics in connection with finite-population sampling.
-He showed that the multi-index $k$s are multiplicative in the limit as $n\to\infty$, and that they are equal to the product of Fisher's single-index $k$s.
-In the ordinary iid setting considered by Fisher, this means that each multi-index~$k$ converges to a cumulant product.
+Tukey~\cite{Tukey1} introduced the multi-index $k$-statistics in connection with finite-population sampling.
+He showed that the multi-index $k$'s are multiplicative in the limit as $n\to\infty$, and that they are equal to the product of Fisher's single-index $k$'s.
+In the ordinary i.i.d. setting considered by Fisher, this means that each multi-index $k$ converges to a cumulant product.

-We now construct matricial polykays, indexed by an integer partition $\lambda$, as unbiased estimators of cumulant products of trace powers of a random matrix~$Y$.
-Then, when the random matrix $Y$ is defined by sub-sampling as in section~2, that is when a spectral sample is considered, we will prove the inheritance property by assuming that the elements of the diagonal matrix $X$ are umbrally represented by similar and uncorrelated umbrae.
+We now construct matricial polykays, indexed by an integer partition $\lambda$, as unbiased estimators of cumulant products of trace powers of a random matrix $Y$.
+Then, when the random matrix $Y$ is defined by sub-sampling as in Section~\ref{sec2}, that is, when a spectral sample is considered, we will prove the inheritance property by assuming that the elements of the diagonal matrix $X$ are umbrally represented by similar and uncorrelated umbrae.

 \begin{defn} The matricial polykay $\kappa_{\lambda}(\ybs)$ of class $\lambda \vdash i$ is the symmetric polynomial in the eigenvalues $\ybs=(y_1,\ldots, y_m)$ such that